 NE, Bk VI, Ch.9, 1142b27. ↩

-We see here, incidentally, why Heidegger claims, rightly in my opinion, that for which reason Heidegger rightly says that in the notion of phrónesis Aristotle glimpsed the phenomenon of conscience–see Heidegger 1992, § 8, H 56. ↩
+We see here, incidentally, why Heidegger claims, rightly in my opinion, that in the notion of phrónesis Aristotle glimpsed the phenomenon of conscience–see Heidegger 1992, § 8, H 56. ↩

 It is a condition in which the just prosper–see Psalms 1:3. ↩